Vyvanse produces effects similar to other stimulant medications like:2

 Taking Vyvanse for non-prescription purposes is a risky practice.
 As the abuse continues, the chance of becoming addicted to Vyvanse increases.
 Once someone is addicted to Vyvanse, it can be extremely challenging to quit.
 Addiction is one of many long-term consequences associated with Vyvanse abuse.
 Below is a list of other potential long-term effects of stimulant abuse:5,9

-Vyvanse abuse can create a surge of neurotransmitters in the brain that underlie the euphoria or subjective “rush” commonly experienced with stimulant drugs; the fleeting sense of well-being that is created in this manner is then frequently followed by a “crash 4.”
-During the crash, the levels of these pleasurable neurotransmitters fade rapidly, which leads to the arrival of Vyvanse withdrawal symptoms 4.
+In high enough doses, Vyvanse can create a surge of neurotransmitter activity in the brain that underlies the euphoria or subjective “rush” commonly experienced with stimulant drugs; the fleeting sense of well-being that is created in this manner is then frequently followed by a “crash.”4 During the crash, the levels of these pleasurable neurotransmitters fade rapidly—which leads to the onset of Vyvanse withdrawal symptoms.4

-Each person’s experience with Vyvanse detox symptoms will differ, but the expected physical effects may include 4,5,6,7:
+Each person’s experience with Vyvanse detox symptoms will differ, but the expected physical effects may include the following:4,5,6,7

 Detoxification can refer to the body’s natural ability to process and eliminate toxins from the system.
-Detox can also refer to a set of professional strategies used to safely assist an individual enduring withdrawal symptoms 6.
-The goal of any withdrawal management is to end drug addiction and begin a period of recovery 7.
+Detox can also refer to a set of professional strategies used to safely assist an individual enduring withdrawal symptoms.6 The goal of any withdrawal management is to end drug dependence and start addiction recovery.7

-The detox timeline varies in people that are newly abstinent from Vyvanse.
-Many symptoms of Vyvanse withdrawal will begin within 24 hours of last use 7.
-The symptoms will usually last for 3-5 days in total, but the detox length could be a bit longer for people experiencing psychotic symptoms 7.
+The detox timeline varies in people who are newly abstinent from Vyvanse.
+Many symptoms of Vyvanse withdrawal will begin within 24 hours of last use.7 The symptoms will usually last for 3-5 days in total, but the detox length could be a bit longer for people experiencing psychotic symptoms.7

-Quitting Vyvanse will be quite different for a person taking the medication as prescribed by their physician compared with a person snorting or injecting high doses of the drug multiple times per day.
+The process of quitting Vyvanse may be quite different for a person taking the medication as prescribed by their physician compared with a person snorting or injecting high doses of the drug multiple times per day.

-With any drug detox, there is a risk of relapse in an attempt to relieve the unwanted withdrawal symptoms 4,6,7.
-Additionally, people that originally used Vyvanse for ADHD will likely see a return of inattention, impulsivity, and hyperactivity without the medication, which could present further challenges to recovery.
+With any drug detox, there is a risk of relapse in an attempt to relieve the unwanted withdrawal symptoms.4,6,7 Additionally, people who originally used Vyvanse for ADHD will likely see a return of inattention, impulsivity, and hyperactivity without the medication, which could present further challenges to recovery.